gabrielfs7/udemy-docker-mastery/README.md

 # Docker Swarm

+Swarm is a **Built-in Container Orchestration**.
 See some questions Swarm can answer for us:

 - How we **easily deploy and maitain** our dozens, hundreds or even thousands of containers?
 - How can we **scale out/in/up/down** our application containers?